 - Wear an elastic wading belt for safety when wearing chest waders.
 A wading belt will prevent water from flowing inside should you happen to fall.

 - Use natural baits like squid, shrimp, or mullet to start out with.
 These types of baits tend to be the most effective, and they work well for several different species of fish.

 - Keep your baits out of the sun by placing them inside of a cooler or bait bucket.

-It's easy to get started with just a few rigs, some natural saltwater bait, and a surf rod and reel combo.
+Surf fishing for beginners is easy to get started with just a few surf fishing rigs, some natural saltwater bait, and a surf rod and reel combo.
 The gear you decide to use should be based on the target species you want to catch.
 You can use lighter gear and shorter rods for smaller species, while larger species will require heavier gear and a longer rod.